-A copy of the appropriate certificate of completion or copy of transcript noting degree completed for sponsored training (for example, certification, licensure, or degree)
+Documentation of the appropriate certificate of completion

+For information on Measurable Skill Gains documentation requirements, refer to A-500: Measurable Skill Gains.
+For information on Credential Attainment documentation requirements, refer to A-600: Credential Attainment.

 When a course of study is changed more than twice, approval from the VR Manager is required before VR continues sponsorship of costs associated with training.